wangchaodong/wcd-vim/README.md

-dotvim
+myvim
 ======

-my vim vimrc
+my vim vimrc. </p>
-I use the vundle tu install my vim plugin my vim still not much cool or efficient, I need to learn it more.
+I use the vim-plugin of vundle to install my vim plugin.</p>
+My vim still not much cool or efficient, I need to learn it more.